×

 Community Life

-Recognizing the value of interpersonal relationships to one’s spiritual life and personal growth, the First Studies program at Loyola University Chicago places Jesuit men in formation in a supportive community of others accepting the Lord’s call.
+Recognizing the value of interpersonal relationships to one’s spiritual life and personal growth, the First Studies program at Loyola University Chicago places men in formation in a supportive community of Jesuits of diverse ages, cultures, and roles at the university.

 Alongside their Jesuit brothers, First Studies men grow spiritually, intellectually, and socially.
-Together, they enter energizing dialogue about society and culture, explore texts and fundamental questions, and examine ways they might lead.
-The daily engagement, collective activities, and spontaneous conversations engrained in community life prompt reflection, stimulate personal development, spark new perspectives, and ignite a deeper sense of mission that enhances formation.
+Together, they enter energizing dialogue about society and culture, discuss texts and fundamental questions, and explore ways they might lead apostolically.
+The daily engagement, collective activities, and spontaneous conversations integral to community life prompt reflection, stimulate personal development, spark new perspectives, and ignite a deeper sense of mission.

 An integrated life